 Herein, we summarize the recent knowledge regarding HBV persistence and the evidenced and theorized relations with intrahepatocyte signaling pathways and innate immune cells.
 Collation of such information will provide a useful overview of the field today, possibly providing new insights into novel therapeutic treatments for CHB.

 Fundamentally, the innate immunity system responds to viral infection in three phases.
 In the first phase, various sensors in the cytoplasm recognize pathogen-associated molecular patterns, such as foreign DNA or RNA, and send a warning message to initiate downstream signals.
 The second phase involves the proteins of the downstream signaling pathways transmitting the danger message to the nucleus, activating effector elements.
 In the last phase, the consequently up-regulated effectors [i.e., inflammatory factors or interferon (IFN)-stimulating genes] degrade the exogenous viral elements.
 Defect or suppression of the involved sensors and signaling pathways tends to result in persistent existence of HBV in the host, since, under such circumstances, HBV cannot be recognized and eliminated in a timely manner.
-We will begin this review by discussing several intrahepatocelluar pathways that are closely related to HBV recognition and which exert an antiHBV effect.
+We will begin this review by discussing several intra-hepatocelluar pathways that are closely related to HBV recognition and which exert an anti-HBV effect.

 HEPATOCYTES LACK IMMUNE RESPONSIVENESS TO HBV